Gadgetoid/pi400kb/README.md

-# Raspberry Pi 400 as a USB HID Keyboard & Mouse <!-- omit in toc -->
+# Raspberry Pi 400 and Pi 500as a USB HID Keyboard & Mouse <!-- omit in toc -->

-Hook your Pi 400 up to your PC somehow, using a USB Type-C cable into the *power* port.
+Hook your Pi 400 up to your PC somehow, using a USB Type-C cable into the *power* port of the Pi.
 Anker make good ones- I used a 3m white one for my tests.

 Our USB-C to USB-A is great if you're using a USB-A port (but make sure it's a *high power* one): https://shop.pimoroni.com/products/usb-c-to-usb-a-cable-1m-black

 A Raspberry Pi Mouse is also supported if plugged in, eg: https://shop.pimoroni.com/products/raspberry-pi-mouse?variant=29390982119507

-This project started out life as a gist - https://gist.github.com/Gadgetoid/5a8ceb714de8e630059d30612503653f

-Thank you to all the people who dropped by with kind words, suggestions and improvements.
+:warning: The Pi 400 and Pi 500 are power hungry, in some cases your computer may not supply enough current, or trigger a low voltage warning.

+You may need to *inject* additional power from an official supply, using something like this: https://thepihut.com/products/usb-c-data-power-splitter

+## Contents <!-- omit in toc -->

 - [Quickstart (Ish)](#quickstart-ish)
   - [Mouse Support](#mouse-support)